 It is a giant magnifying glass that can detect skin cancer in seconds.
 Currently, skin cancer is diagnosed by physical examination and biopsy.
-Biopsy is a quick and simple procedure where part or all of the spot is removed and sent to a laboratory.
-It may be done by a doctor or referral to a dermatologist or surgeon.
+Biopsy is a procedure where part or all of the spot is removed and sent to a laboratory.
+It may be done by a doctor or through a referral to a dermatologist or surgeon.

 Detection in seconds

 In contrast, the VivaScope machine instantly produces images of skin layers up to a depth of two millimetres using a harmless, high-powered laser.
 The doctor places a small pad on the mole or affected skin, then directs the laser at the area.
 The resulting image is so detailed that it's effectively a non-invasive biopsy and avoids the need for an invasive biopsy that can leave scars.
 Scans then highlight abnormality in the cells.